cashcash-project/cashcash-2.0/doc/README.md

 - `bin/cashcash-qt` (GUI) or
 - `bin/cashcashd` (headless)

-If this is the first time running cashcash Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.cashcash-params`
+If this is the first time running CashCash Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.cashcash-params`

 ### Windows